WZZM: The Battle Creek–Kalamazoo problem

-The FCC reckoned channel 13 as a Grand Rapids–Kalamazoo station when it inserted the allocation, and for most regional viewers the sign-on of WZZM gave West Michigan full service from all three networks; the market was already served by Grand Rapids–based NBC affiliate WOOD-TV and Kalamazoo-based CBS affiliate WKZO-TV.
-However, WZZM's transmitter was located further north than its competitors.
-While the northerly location was necessary to insert channel 13 in the area in the first place, it left much of the market's southern portion without even a fringe signal from the station.
+The FCC reckoned channel 13 as a Grand Rapids–Kalamazoo station when it inserted the allocation.
+On paper, the sign-on of WZZM gave West Michigan full service from all three networks.
+The market was already served by Grand Rapids–based NBC affiliate WOOD-TV and Kalamazoo-based CBS affiliate WKZO-TV.
+Both stations had recently moved their transmitters to Barry County, halfway between Grand Rapids and Kalamazoo, to provide primary coverage to both cities.
+However, the spacing restrictions imposed on the channel 13 allocation did not allow WZZM to follow suit, and it had to build its transmitter further north than its competitors.
+When WZZM signed on, the northerly location required to insert channel 13 into the area left much of the market's southern portion without even a fringe signal from the station.
 Bill Tompkins of The Battle Creek Enquirer and News wrote that local viewers found WZZM "about as elusive as a flying saucer" when it began broadcasting.
-While WZZM officials insisted that Battle Creek was firmly within its service area, only a "small and lucky" few viewers received a watchable signal from channel 13, and Kalamazoo viewers reported getting only marginal coverage at best from WZZM.
+While WZZM officials insisted that Battle Creek was firmly within its service area, only a "small and lucky" few viewers received a watchable signal from channel 13, and Kalamazoo viewers likewise reported getting only marginal coverage at best from WZZM.
 Since WOOD-TV and WKZO-TV removed ABC programs from their schedules when WZZM came into service, viewers in this area had to depend on part-time carriage of ABC programs by the stations in the Lansing–Jackson market.
 In 1964, WZZM was authorized to construct a translator on channel 12 in Kalamazoo, and the next year, it applied to build one on channel 83 in Battle Creek.
 This was simultaneous with Mary Jane Morris, who had been involved with one of the losing bids for channel 13, filing with James Searer to build a full-service station in Battle Creek on channel 65.
 That translator went on the air on channel 74 in January 1968, but the FCC then ordered it to cease broadcasting in early March in the context of a battle with the permittee for a full-power station on Battle Creek's channel 41.
 The commission expressed concern that the WZZM translator could be detrimental to the establishment of the proposed full-service station.
 This was particularly acute because the channel 41 permittee, BCU-TV, proposed to affiliate with ABC, while WZZM-TV contended it had the rights to ABC in the Battle Creek area.
 West Michigan Telecasters reached a deal with BCU-TV to buy the channel 41 permit in October 1968.